Tuesday, July 28, 2009

 During the French Revolution Mont Saint-Michel was used as a prison but was closed by Napoleon and returned to the pilgrims before the end of the 19th century.

-The monastery is open every day except the 1st of january, the 1st of may and the 25th of december.
-Tickets are available at the entrance only.
+The abbey is open every day except the 1st of january, the 1st of may and the 25th of december.

 Mont Saint-Michel

-At the bottom of Mont-St-Michel is a small village, this was build in the Middle Ages at the same time as the monastery was developping.
-The walk to the monastery is on a steep and narrow cobblestone street through this village.
+At the bottom of Mont-St-Michel is a small village, this was build in the Middle Ages at the same time as the abbey was developping.
+The walk to the top is on a steep and narrow cobblestone street through this village.

 Mont Saint-Michel was declared a World Heritage Site by UNESCO in 1979.